haptork/easyLambda/_docs/13-benchmarks.md

 prone code, productivity etc.

 The easyLambda library has been used for training & testing image classifiers in parallel.
-It has been used with libraries like openCV, Dlib, tinynn etc.
+It has been used with libraries like openCV, Dlib, tiny-dnn etc.
 Besides data analytics and machine learning it has also been used to create post-processors for scientific computation with multiple reusable dataflows.
 EasyLambda models dataflow as a black box [componenet]({{ base_path}}/docs/dataflow-expr#ezlflow)